makersacademy/airport_challenge/README.md

    - Allows plane to take off if it is on the runway and weather conditions are clear.

 - Airport.land_plane(plane)
-  - Lands plane on the runway unless the weather is stormy or the runway is full.
+  - Lands plane on the runway unless the weather is stormy, the runway is full or the plane is already on a runway.

 - Airport.weather?
   - Checks that weather conditions are safe enough for take_off and land_plane